Bimanual Robot Manipulation via Multi-Agent In-Context Learning: LLM Call Statistics and Inference Latency

-\myparagraph{Cost--performance trade-off.} On Lift Ball, Best-of-N achieves the best absolute performance at $85.0\%$, followed closely by base \ours{} at $83.7\%$ and Arms' Debate at $80.0\%$.
+\myparagraph{Cost--performance trade-off.} On Lift Ball, Best-of-N achieves the best absolute performance at $85.0\%$, followed closely by base \ours{} at $83.7\%$.
+Conversation reaches $78.0\%$ on the same task, so its extra inference cost does not translate into better behavior.
 The key trade-off is therefore between the small accuracy gain of Best-of-N and its very large compute overhead: relative to base \ours{}, it improves success by only $1.3$ percentage points while increasing the token budget from ${\sim}21.5$k to ${\sim}180.7$k tokens per episode.
-Arms' Debate is not Pareto-efficient on this task, since it is both less accurate than base \ours{} and substantially more expensive in tokens and latency.
+Conversation is worse on both axes, increasing the token budget to ${\sim}73.8$k and median latency to ${\sim}278.2$s while reducing success.
 Relative to the RoboPrompt baselines, base \ours{} improves over RoboPrompt-SA ($78.7\%$) and RoboPrompt-DA ($69.3\%$), making the basic leader-follower pipeline the strongest efficiency--accuracy operating point, while Best-of-N is better viewed as a compute-heavy refinement for squeezing out the last few points of performance.
-A complementary way to reduce inference cost and latency is to use a smaller non-reasoning backbone, such as Qwen~2.5 7B: as shown in Table~2 of the main paper, the same architectural ranking is preserved, and \ours{} still surpasses the strongest training-free baselines on average.
+A complementary way to reduce inference cost and latency is to use a smaller non-reasoning backbone, such as Qwen~2.5 7B: as shown in \Cref{tab:backbone}, the same architectural ranking is preserved, and \ours{} still surpasses the strongest training-free baselines on average.